axd1967/lander/README.md

-2D lander is a simulation of the "classic" lander app for the HP-15C, but extended to 2 dimensions.
+Lander is a simulation similar to the "classic" lander app for the HP-15C, but extended to 2 dimensions.

-**Notes**

-* PROTOTYPE
-* INCOMPLETE
-* not fully tested yet
-* might fit in a 15C (to confirm, check the [release history](#releases))

-Be patient.

-# Aim

-Deorbit from near-circular orbit, steer the lander so that it touches down smoothly (negative altitude and both velocity vectors < 8 m/s ~28.8km/h).
+The aim is to deorbit (from near-circular orbit), and steer the lander so that it touches down smoothly (negative altitude and both velocity vectors < 25km/h).

+The code might/might not fit in a 15C (to confirm, check the [release history](#releases))

 ## Run
 1. Select scenario B (see '[Labels](#labels)' below) to initialise data.